 |Face to face counselling:||Yes|

 Monday - Friday 07.30 a.m to 7 p.m.
 (Last appointment time 7pm) Saturday 8am - 11 am (Last appointment time 11am)

 Supervision & training

-I offer supervision to other qualified therapists.View supervision profile
+I offer effective supervision to other qualified therapists and strive to enhance your personal self-evaluation and creativity.View supervision profile